 I’ve spent the past 15+ years on a "career rotation" of sorts - working in the various areas that make up UX: interface/web/graphic design, user research and testing, content strategy and information architecture, branding, and copywriting, plus creative direction and marketing including social media and email.
 And I've got an MFA in merchandising, which helped refine my design, product, and research skills.

 I gleaned my UX experience from a wide range of industries and companies, including global distribution, manufacturing, tech (enterprise SaaS and consumer), and ecommerce, and in startups, agencies, small business, mid-sized companies, and Fortune 100s.
 I've been part of large UX teams in corporate environments and established UX teams and processes, and I've been a UX team of one.

-Right now, I work remotely, manage a global team, and freelance with companies all over the globe.
+Which brings us to now — I work remotely, manage a global team, and freelance with companies all over the world.
 And I love it.
 While remote work definitely has its challenges, the benefits far outweigh those.
 No buzzing fluorescent lights for me (although I am in the market for a new chandelier).